RB Global (RBA)

 Jim Kessler, Chief Executive Officer

-Eric J. Guerin, Chief Financial Officer
+Eric Guerin, Chief Financial Officer

-Mr. Guerin brings extensive senior executive financial leadership experience to RB Global, having been appointed Chief Financial Officer effective January 15, 2024.
-Most recently, he served as the Chief Financial Officer of Veritiv Corporation from March 2023 until its acquisition in November 2023.
-Prior to that, Mr. Guerin was Executive Vice President and Chief Financial Officer of CDK Global, Inc., a provider of retail technology and software-as-a-service solutions, until its acquisition in July 2022.
-He also held various financial management roles at Corning Incorporated, Flowserve Corporation, Novartis, and Johnson & Johnson.
+Eric Guerin was appointed Chief Financial Officer of RB Global in January 2024, overseeing the company's global Finance, Mergers & Acquisitions, and Legal teams.
+He has a strong background in financial leadership, including serving as Chief Financial Officer of Veritiv Corporation from March 2023 until its acquisition in November 2023.
+Prior to that, he was Executive Vice President and Chief Financial Officer of CDK Global, Inc. until its acquisition in July 2022.
+Earlier in his career, Mr. Guerin held senior finance roles at Corning Incorporated, Flowserve Corporation, Novartis, and Johnson & Johnson.
+He currently serves on the board of directors for Skyworks Solutions, Inc.

 Steve Lewis, Chief Operations Officer